- Lighting: bright with some morning or evening sun

 - Temperature: room temperature the year round, a winter minimum of 15 °c (59 °f)

-- Soil: a regular cacti mix
+- Soil: regular mixes for cacti and other succulents

 The members of the genus Rhipsalis grow best if located bright the year round with some morning or evening sun.
 Winter sun is also tolerated.
 Do not place them in the midday sun in summer, unless you place the pot at least at a distance of 50 centimetres behind the window.
 Otherwise the leaves can burn.